data-intuitive/viash_docs/docs/namespaces.md

 ### Proper namespacing

-The build script generates subdirectories per namespaces.
+The `ns build` command generates subdirectories per namespaces.
 But it also generates unique entry commands on the level of `target/PL` by prepending `<namespace>-` to the component name.

 _Please note_: We use a `-` sign between namespace and tool names.
 We strongly suggest to use the `_` character to distinguish words in either namespace or tool names.
 In other words, say we have component `src/test_namespace/test_component`, then the Docker target will be under `target/docker/test_namespace/test_component` but the script to launch the process in the container itself will also be available as `target/test_namespace-test_component`.
 This also means that if both a native and a Docker platform spec are provided, the Docker target script will be put here.